REST API Architecture

 In addition, the Symphony Pod provides REST API endpoints in order for your bot to perform administrative functions on the Pod.
 You can read more about the Pod API here:

-Overview of Pod APIThe API Agent is the Symphony component responsible for encrypting and decrypting content sent from and to a bot.
+Overview of Pod APIThe API Agent is the component responsible for encrypting and decrypting content sent from and to a bot.
 The Agent provides REST API endpoints that allow a bot to send and receive encrypted messages, acting as the intermediary between a bot and the Symphony Pod.
 In order to safely encrypt and decrypt these messages, the Agent server interacts the Key Manager which provides the keys used for encrypting and decrypting messages.

 Read more about the Agent API here: